Year of Call: 2005

 Areas of Work:

 Before joining Chambers, Efstathios was a solicitor with higher rights of audience in a leading firm of solicitors where he gained extensive experience of general crime, fraud and extradition.
-Since his transfer to the Bar, Efstathios defends and prosecutes in the Magistrates’ Court and the Crown Court.
+Since his transfer to the Bar, Efstathios defends and prosecutes in the Crown Court.
 He is regularly instructed for the defence in a wide range of cases, including violent offences, sexual offences and dishonesty.
-At the same time, Efstathios is a CPS Grade 1 prosecutor and regularly prosecutes on behalf of the CPS and the National Probation Service.
+Efstathios is also regularly instructed by the CPS and the National Probation Service.
 He has also been instructed as a case presenter by the Nursing and Midwifery Council and was recently instructed by the Home Office in a cash forfeiture case.

 Efstathios is qualified to accept instructions on a direct access basis in suitable cases.